Ensuring GDPR Compliance

 • Information captured on club websites

 There may also be others, depending on individual clubs, and it is important that each club has a record of all of the Personal Data that it ‘controls’.
-An example of what a Club Inventory could look like will be available shortly.
+An example of a Club Record of Processing Activities is available in the downloads section of this page.

 As noted above, it is required that individuals are made aware of certain information such as why their data is being collected and who will have access to it, before their data is obtained.
 Under existing Data Protection law, it has always been a requirement to provide some of this information to individuals.
 GDPR builds on this requirement and expands the information that must be given to Individuals in advance of collecting and using their data.
 It is fortunate that the GAA Membership renewals occurs at an appropriate time to allow clubs to provide all of this information to its members in advance of the May 25th deadline.

 Existing membership forms, and other forms used to collect data (e.g. Garda Vetting) must be updated to specifically tell individuals the following: